 So, if midnight is the standard for weekdays, what are the weekends like?

-If you go out in the afternoon, you’ll find the restaurants deserted with no vibe or atmosphere to get the party started!
-My city, Cheonan, is like a ghost town if you venture out anywhere before noon on the weekends!
+If you go out in the afternoon, you’ll find the restaurants deserted.
+There’s no vibe or atmosphere to get the party started.

-When you walk through the streets of Itaewon at 8 am, you will still find people sitting at the same spots they were 5 hours ago, finishing off their soju and beer!
+Walking through the streets of Itaewon at 8 am on a weekend, you’ll still find people sitting at the same spots they were 5 hours ago, finishing off their soju and beer!
 They then head home, sleep the entire day and head out later that evening.
 And this is how the cycle continues.

 Kimchi is Korea’s national side dish that’s eaten every single day.
 It’s supposedly the reason for Koreans living long, healthy lives, so why not test out this theory.

-Along with Kimchi, soup is served with most meals in Korea.
-This isn’t a heavy soup but rather a light broth to compliment the meal.
+Along with Kimchi, soup is served with most meals.
+This isn’t a heavy soup but rather a light broth to complement the dish.

 Rice is yet another staple food of Korean cuisine.
 It’s eaten for breakfast, lunch, and dinner.
-I still find this rather odd but one thing I can say is that the rice in Korea is as good as it’s gonna get!
+I still find this obsession with rice rather weird about Korea.
+One thing I can say is that the rice here is as good as it’s gonna get.